 The Golf Heritage Society is a global nonprofit organization that honors and preserves golf’s history for future generations.
 It offers information about the game’s players, courses, championships, history and equipment.
 Collecting and trading golf memorabilia and artifacts is an interest of many GHS members, who enjoy sharing their knowledge and expertise with others.

 GHS membership benefits include:

-• The Society’s long-running quarterly journal, The Golf, replete with compelling features, articles and special guest contributors
+• The Society’s long-running quarterly journal, The Golf, with compelling features, articles and special guest contributors.

-• A website updated regularly with Members-only resources including an archive of past issues of the Society journal, information on golf collecting, links to fraternal golf history societies and other features
+• A website updated regularly with members-only resources, including an archive of past issues of The Golf, information on golf collecting, links to fraternal golf history societies and other features.